Building Social-Emotional Skills With Technology: How to Use SEL to Cultivate Digital Wellness

 Research tells us that digital learning and multimedia tools can support the development of social and emotional learning skills.
 Teachers and student support staff in schools can take advantage of digital tools that students are interested in using – such as tablets, smartboards, and computers – to build safe, supportive learning environments in which they teach and reinforce key SEL concepts.

-For example: empowering students and elevating their voices are two themes that align with core tenants of social-emotional learning.
+For example: empowering students and elevating their voices are two themes that align with core tenets of social-emotional learning.
 Many SEL practices and lessons are designed to help students expand their minds and vocalize their thoughts.
 Technology can help teachers amplify students’ voices and give students a chance to direct their own learning.
 Incorporating technology within SEL instruction and core academic content can help students work to their strengths, complete assignments at their own pace, and enjoy a more personalized experience in the classroom.

 For certain student populations, using technology to help practice self-regulation and emotional labeling skills is particularly helpful because it provides them—as digital natives—with a more comfortable environment to practice.
 Moreover, teachers are able to offer specialized support and individualize learning for these students by adjusting the content, medium, learning style, and pace of SEL instruction.